jfalvarez1/oscilloplot_gui/README.md

-# JUANTRONIX - Oscilloscope XY Audio Generator
+# Oscilloplot - Oscilloscope XY Audio Generator

 A powerful Python GUI application for generating XY audio signals that can be displayed on a real analog oscilloscope.
 Create mesmerizing visual patterns, Lissajous figures, spirals, and custom drawings that come to life on your oscilloscope's phosphor screen!